green-code-initiative/creedengo-challenge/builders.md

 Follow [this complete guide](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/starter-pack.md) to get ready BEFORE the challenge starts!\
 In case of difficulty or question about the installation procedure before the beginning of the challenge, you can [open a ticket here](https://github.com/green-code-initiative/creedengo-common/issues).

-WARNING : The "Requirements" part is very important to be ready for the day 1 !
+WARNING : The "Requirements" part is very important to be ready and and not loose time the first day at startup !

 ## ✅ What's left to be done